microsoft/microsoft-ui-xaml-specs/archive/Microsoft.UI.Xaml 2.2/tab/tabcontrol.md

+> This spec is archived and may not be up to date.
+> For up-to-date developer documentation please see: [Guidance Doc](https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/tab-view), [API Doc](https://docs.microsoft.com/uwp/api/microsoft.ui.xaml.controls.tabview?view=winui-2.3)

 <!-- The purpose of this spec is to describe a new feature and
 its APIs that make up a new feature in WinUI. -->